Sybil Attack Prevention

 How does it work?

-Each PoRT contains a cryptographic signature and must meet certain difficulty criteria in order to be accepted, requiring a client-side library to execute a signature algorithm repeatedly to produce valid proof.
+Each PoRT contains a cryptographic signature and must meet certain difficulty criteria to be accepted, requiring a client-side library to execute a signature algorithm repeatedly to produce valid proof.

 Several updates have been implemented, and others will be coming soon: